YannGuidon/miniMAC_tx/README.md

 - the gPEAC18 unit is an additive-based scrambler that combines the 17 bits and creates an extra check bit.
 It uses 2 cycles too (to reuse the adders) so it matches the interface's throughput.

 - the Hammer18 unit is a bijective XOR-based scrambler that boosts the Hamming distance on the 18 bits at low Bit Error Rates.
+It was first published in March of 2026 as [https://connect.ed-diamond.com/gnu-linux-magazine/glmf-277/erreurs-en-rafales-multiparites-et-codes-gray-entrelaces](https://connect.ed-diamond.com/gnu-linux-magazine/glmf-277/erreurs-en-rafales-multiparites-et-codes-gray-entrelaces)

 Together they provide a very strong and early error detection, tailored for early retransmition, saving costs, latency and bandwidth.
 Higher levels of the protocol will detect anomalous conditions and reset the link's state.